 As members of a faith community, we rely on one another for spiritual, physical and emotional, financial, and vocational support.
 By caring for our own health and well-being, we are better able to serve others.
 And, when you complete Call to Health from October 1, 2015, through September 30, 2016, your 2017 deductibles — both individual and family — will be reduced.
 In this way, Call to Health encourages you to take specific steps to improve your health and well-being.

 Only the member (employee) needs to complete Call to Health to earn reduced deductibles for 2017.
 However — new for 2016 — covered partners are welcome and encouraged to try out the resources of the new Call to Health website.

 Who May Participate?

 - members with medical coverage through the Highmark PPO, including those who are

-- members in the Traditional and Affiliated Benefits programs;
+- Traditional or Affiliated Benefits Program enrollees;

-- members receiving disability benefits; and
+- receiving disability benefits;

 About Your Privacy